drduh/macOS-Security-and-Privacy-Guide/README.md

 Applications signed by a valid certificate authority are automatically added to the allowlist, rather than prompting the user to authorize them.
 Apps included in macOS are signed by Apple and are allowed to receive incoming connections when this setting is enabled.

-If you run an unsigned app that is not listed in the firewall list, a dialog appears with options to Allow or Deny connections for the app.
-If you choose "Allow", macOS signs the application and automatically adds it to the firewall list.
-If you choose "Deny", macOS adds it to the list but denies incoming connections intended for this app.
+If an unsigned app not listed in the firewall list is opened, a dialog appears with options to Allow or Deny connections.
+If allowed, macOS signs the application and adds it to the firewall list.
+If denied, macOS adds it to the list and denies incoming connections.

 After interacting with `socketfilterfw`, restart the process by sending a line hangup signal: